lucapette/web/main/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

 application instances.

 The feature enables us to build HTTP endpoints with interesting properties.
-Since any architecture has its trade-offs, we'll discuss them once we've build a simple interactive query endpoint.
+Since any architecture has its trade-offs, we'll discuss them once we've built a simple interactive query endpoint.
 It's easier to go over pros and cons of this approach with a concrete example in mind.

 So what are we building here?

-For the sake of the discussion, we'll imagine a _purposely_ trivial application: we collects words from a Kafka topic and then expose a `/search` endpoint that takes a word and returns its count.
+For the sake of the discussion, we'll imagine a _purposely_ trivial application: we collect words from a Kafka topic and then expose a `/search` endpoint that takes a word and returns its count.

 This requirement gives us enough to discuss the underlining architecture of this